gabrielgodoy-zz/gabrielgodoy.github.io/_posts/2016-12-24-prototype-and-prototypal-inheritance.markdown

 The main purpose of a constructor function is to **create new objects**, and to **define how will be the shape of these newly created objects**, like which properties and methods this new object will have.

-To create a new object with a constructor it is necessary to call the constructor function with the **new** keyword like `new myConstructor()`
+To create a new object with a constructor it is necessary to call the constructor function with the **new** keyword like `new myConstructor()`.

+When a constructor is called with the **new** keyword, the **this** context inside it will be the object that you are creating.
+And when the constructor finishes running, it will return this **this**, that is your instance ready to be used.

 Each object that is created by the constructor function is called an **instance** of that constructor.